Troilus: Other written sources

+Parentage

 The Apollodorus responsible for the Library lists Troilus last of Priam and Hecuba's sons – a detail adopted in the later tradition – but then adds that it is said that the boy was fathered by Apollo.
 On the other hand, Hyginus includes Troilus in the middle of a list of Priam's sons without further comment.
 In the early Christian writings the Clementine Homilies, it is suggested that Apollo was Troilus' lover rather than his father.